corail-research/seahorse/docs/index.md

 # A handy package for kickstarting AI contests

-We proudly provide a Python framework that makes the building of an environment for adversarial agents easy !
+We proudly provide a Python framework that makes the building of an environment for adversarial search agents easy !

 A lot of fun functionalities are provided an easily usable out of the box !